Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Small unitarity-violation perturbation theory of neutrino oscillation in matter

 The condition (\ref{suppression-cond}) is identical with the one obtained using the first order matter perturbation theory \cite{Fong:2016yyh}, which may look strange to the readers.
 Let us understand the reason why taking care of all order matter effect does not alter the condition obtained by first-order treatment in matter perturbation theory.
 The matter-dependent term in the zeroth-order Hamiltonian $\tilde{H}_{0}$ only involves $U$ matrix, but no $W$ matrix.
 Since we treat $\tilde{H}_{0}$ in an unperturbed fashion it produces all-order effect of the matter potential which is however independent of $W$ matrix elements.
 On the other hand, perturbative effects that come from single or double powers in $W$ in $\hat{H}_{1}$ are always accompanied by the matter potential in the form of $WA$ or $W^{\dagger} A$, as in eq.~(\ref{H1-matrix}).
-That is, perturbative effect of $W$ is always accompanied by matter potential, and hence can always be dealt with matter perturbation theory.
-It is the reason why the matter perturbation theory is able to yield the same condition on sterile masses as obtained in a fuller treatment of matter effect done in this paper.\footnote{ We must remark, however, that this reasoning does not prove that the first order in matter perturbation theory is sufficient to obtain all the necessary conditions on the sterile state masses. }
+That is, perturbative effect of $W$ is always accompanied by matter potential, and hence can always be dealt with matter perturbation theory.\footnote{ An example of this feature can be observed in eq.~(7.13) in ref.~\cite{Fong:2016yyh}.
+We must remark, however, that this reasoning does not prove that the first order in matter perturbation theory is sufficient to obtain all the necessary conditions on the sterile state masses. } It is the reason why the matter perturbation theory is able to yield the same condition on sterile masses as obtained in a fuller treatment of matter effect done in this paper.